-These towels are inexpensive at stores like Aldi's.
+These towels are inexpensive at the dollar-type stores.
 Caution - the colors run like crazy the first few times these inexpensive towels are washed - so don't mix them with anything where color makes a difference.
 And, they tend to shrink a fair amount the first time they go through the dryer but, then, who cares?

 Plan on washing the towels after every use.
-When it comes to using towels soaked with amniotic fluids from calving pens don't even think about multiple uses.
+When it comes to using towels around amniotic fluids and calving pens don't even think about multiple uses.
 We are trying to limit exposure to pathogens rather than insure that every calf gets an infective dose of a whole army of them.

 How many towels do we need?
-If the cow has already licked off the calf two towels work fine.
+If the cow has already licked off the calf 2 towels work fine.